THINK PINK AEROLITE DIY

-Think Pink Aerolite DIY guide to make sure you get this right and enjoy the benefits of a well insulated home.
+Think Pink Aerolite DIY guide to making sure you get this right and enjoy the benefits of a well insulated home.
 How to install Think Pink Aerolite DIY is a simple guide.
 On what to do and how to make sure that you get the best out of your Think Pink Aerolite.
-The idea is to give you the basics before installing as well as making the decision on what thickness Aerolite Insulation to purchase for your application.
+The idea is to give you the basics be or installing as well as making the decision on what thickness Aerolite Insulation to purchase for your application.

 How to Prepare for Aerolite DIY Insulation